leonbohmann/fracsuite-docs/docs/intro.md

 1. python 3.10 or higher [from here](https://www.python.org/downloads/)
 2. Rust [from here](https://www.rustup.rs)
 3. Install fracsuite using pip: `pip install fracsuite --upgrade`
-4. Run fracsuite once using: `python -m fracsuite help`
-5. Now you can call fracsuite from every console
+4. Now you can use fracsuite anywhere: `fracsuite help` (shows this documentation site)

 ## Introduction